 - 4.8.
 It is clear from the above that small windfall sites have historically made a small but consistent contribution towards the Surrey Heath Housing Land supply. - 4.9.
 It is reasonable to expect this trend to continue providing new homes on small windfall sites, especially in light of policy contained in the NPPF, in particular the presumption in favour of sustainable development.
 Moreover, the SLAA identifies a number of suitable sites for development, in addition to many discounted sites.
 Through the production of the SLAA, many sites have been promoted to the Council that fall below the minimum site threshold of 5 units (net).
 These sites are likely to come forward for development in the future, as will many that the SLAA process has not been able to identify. - 4.10.
-Therefore, it is justified to include a small windfall allowance in the SLAA at an average of 24.5 dwellings per annum, excluding years 1 and 2 to avoid double counting.
-The housing trajectory accounts for this contribution as 24 or 25 homes in alternating monitoring years, to account for the rounding of the historic trend figure.
-Based on the annualised average derived from past completion rates of windfalls, 319 units could be expected to be delivered from unidentified general windfall development over the 15-year SLAA period.
+Therefore, it is justified to include a small windfall allowance in the SLAA at an average of 25.4 dwellings per annum, excluding years 1 and 2 to avoid double counting.
+Based on the annualised average derived from past completion rates of windfalls, 330 units could be expected to be delivered from unidentified general windfall development over the 15-year SLAA period.

 - 4.11.
 It is considered that the above figures represent an extremely conservative estimate of future windfall completions.
 This is due to the following: - In the 2012 version of the NPPF, paragraph 48 stipulated residential garden redevelopment should be excluded from windfall calculations.
-Therefore, for years 2000-2018, such sites were not included in the Council's windfall allowance.
+Therefore, for years 2012 2023, such sites were not included in the Council's windfall allowance.
 In reality however such sites have historically made a significant contribution to the Borough's housing figures and there is no indication of this trend slowing down.
 The version of the NPPF published in 2018 and future iterations no longer precludes residential garden development from being taken account of in the windfall allowance calculations.
-Therefore, from the monitoring years 2018-21, such sites have been included in these calculations. - 2.
+Therefore, from the monitoring years 2018-23, such sites have been included in these calculations. - 2.
 Only sites of fewer than 5 units have been included in the calculations when in fact it is likely that some larger windfall (i.e. previously unidentified) sites are likely to have been developed during this period, as has been the case historically.